hetzneronline/community-content/tutorials/DockerComposeAsSystemdService.md

 systemctl daemon-reload
 ```

+## Step 3 - Regularly pull and build new Docker images (optional)

 Since in the service template we configured it to pull and build our images on a reload of the systemd service we can also create a cronjob for this so we will regularly pull/build new images:

 ```bash
 echo '0  4    * * *   root    /bin/systemctl reload docker-compose@*.service' >> /etc/crontab
 ```

 Please note that this only works as intended in combination with 'watchtower' as shown above as new images will not automatically be used.

+## Step 4 - Start Docker services

 With this setup we can now start a Docker Compose service (in this case 'watchtower'):